How to Research a Building’s History

 Information from Owner/Occupant

 Archives and published booklets of the institution itself, in the case of business, churches, schools, etc.

 Interviews: Recognize that memories distort; check against other evidence.

 Abstract of Title: If owner will permit you to consult his abstract, copy it.
-This will save making a title search for the period covered by the abstract it may not go back to the time the building was constructed, so you may need to extend it.
+This will save you having to make a title search for the period covered by the abstract, though it may not go back to the time the building was constructed, so you may need to extend it.

 When you have finished collecting your research:

 Comments on building by historians or architect: quote verbatim, with source.

 Include copies of any articles about or pictures of building and important owners or events associated with, if possible.

 Record sources for each part of the information.